berrueta/berrueta.github.io/_posts/2025-06-08-nullability-annotations.md

 them.
 It took another 20 years for the Java language to take baby steps towards a solution in the form of the `Optional` class, which was introduced in Java 8.
 However, `Optional` is not a magic bullet, and to this day, Java programmers still have to deal with `null` references.
 This is a consequence of the strict backwards compatibility of the Java language.
-However, `null` references are not a necessary evil, as many other languages have shown.
+However, `null` references are not a necessary evil and can be managed, as many other languages have shown.
 Modern mainstream languages like Rust, Swift and Kotlin have shown that is it possible to design a language that still feels like C/C++ or Java, but has a safe approach to nullabiliy.
 Of those, Kotlin is particularly notable because it is a JVM language that is interoperable with Java, showing a remarkable